Send Feedback

 Difficulty: Moderate/difficult

-Along this trail, hikers will traverse the slopes along the beaver pond, where evidence of beaver activity can be seen.
-Hotspots highlight unique plants along the trail, such as native orchids and mosses, under the shade of towering beech trees.
-Past the beaver pond, the trail transitions into a secondary succession forest – a landscape dominated by young, skinny trees that hints at the former use of the land for farming.
+Along this trail, hikers will walk along the slopes of the Beaver Pond, where evidence of beaver activity can be seen.
+Under the shade of tall beech trees, unique plants grow.
+Hotspots highlight these plants, such as native orchids and mosses.
+Past the Beaver Pond, the trail changes into a secondary succession forest – a landscape dominated by young, skinny trees that hints at the former use of the land for farming.

 View on Terrain360